 Menopause

-Reviewed by Pooja V. Menon, RD · Last updated
+Curated by Pooja V. Menon, RD · Last updated

 Menopause occurs when the ovaries stop producing oestrogen and progesterone.
 Average age in India and the UK is around 50–51, though earlier surgical or medically induced menopause is common.
 The transition is preceded by perimenopause, which can last 4–10 years.